 Glaciers, football, and a solar eclipse: Holland America Cruises offer world-wide cruises including Alaska and South America.
 Cruise-tours to Alaska & Canada’s Yukon: travel above the Arctic Circle.
 Theme cruises in 1998 include Super Bowl in Jan.
 1998 and Total Solar Eclipse in Feb.
 1998.

 On-board lectures by writers, actors, and other celebrities.
 Crystal Cruises, which cruises worldwide to Europe, the Orient/South Pacific, South America, Mexico, the Caribbean, and more, offers lectures by celebrities on many of its sailings.
 Among the possibilities: Pierre Salinger, Judith Krantz, Michael York, Barbara Walters.

 Sail America’s great rivers on a paddle wheel steamboat.
 Delta Queen Steamboat Company offers 2-14 night cruises along the Mississippi and Ohio rivers.
 Prices from $390 per person double occupancy.
 AAA members receive free round-trip airfare & coupon booklet worth $200 in on-board savings for 7-night or longer cruises in selected categories when booked 8 months or more in advance.
 Port tax is extra.

 Note: Prices are subject to change and availability and may have certain restrictions.
-To reach AAA’s Cruise Central, phone toll-free (800) 272-2155, and press 1.
+Visit your local AAA branch for more information.